Skip to main content

 The purpose of lube, you ask?
 For those who are unfamiliar, it’s pretty simple: lube is meant to be used inside of the body, and it’s typically a water, oil, or silicone-based formula that helps reduce friction during sex and thus makes it less painful for those involved.
 (Because ICYDK, friction can cause irritation, tears, and bleeding during penetration and the like.)
 (Not fun.)

-And yup: Lubes aren’t just for partnered sex.
+You should also know: Lubes aren’t just for partnered sex.
 They can also be used during masturbation to reduce the friction and make it easy to ~pet your flower~ with your hands or favorite sex toys.
 (Win.)

-Next, There’s ~Arousal Oil~.
+Next, There’s ~Arousal Oil~

 Overall, arousal oil can be a big player when it comes to upping your intimacy game during partnered sex or masturbation.
 Why?
-“Arousal oils are meant to be used externally to help promote blood flow in the vulva tissue and clitoris so you get wet.
-Think of them as foreplay oil,” Story told Well + Good.
+Arousal oils are used during foreplay on the outside of your vulva and clitoris to help you get wet.
 This means that you’re *not* supposed to use them internally but rather externally, as they’ll help you get in the mood but aren’t necessarily safe for insertion.

 All in all, an arousal oil will basically act as your own personal aphrodisiac using natural ingredients to boost your circulation and get you hot and bothered.
 That said, they’re usually built for using on your skin alone, and not all are safe for using with your sex toys or even with condoms, so be sure you check the label first to ensure that you’re using them safely and as intended by the sexual wellness manufacturer, K?

-Intimacy Serum For The Win, Baby.
+Intimacy Serum For The Win, Baby

 And Yep, Here’s what Makes Our Intimacy Serum *The Best*